 5 Simple Steps To a Stunning Silhouette Photo

 I’ve broken the process for taking a great silhouette photo down into 5 simple steps:

-Step 1 to a Stunning Silhouette Photo: Find a Location With Open Space
+Step 1: Find a Location With Open Space

 Great locations for silhouette photos include the beach, the top of a hill or an open field – anywhere with lots of open sky and not a lot of trees, houses or other objects in the way.

 I took this silhouette photo on the beach.